Kotlin/kotlinx-kover/README.md

 *The plugin currently only supports line counter values.*

-To add a rule check to cover the code of all projects, you need to add configuration to the project in which the plugin is applied (usually this is the root project):
+To add a rule to check coverage from the code of all projects, you need to add configuration to the project in which the plugin is applied (usually this is the root project):

 <details open>